dimi-fn/Various-Data-Science-Scripts/Git/README.md

 # Fork & Pull Request

-* Fork the repo
+* `Fork the repo`
     * fork the repo from the owner's github repo page.
 This will automatically create a forked repo on your personal github
-* Clone the forked repo (i.e. now being at your personal github) so that you can apply the desired changes.
+* `Clone the forked repo` (i.e. now being at your personal github) so that you can apply the desired changes.
 One way you can do that is:
     * grab the clone url: forked repo page > "Code" > "HTTPS" > copy the URL which ends with '.git'
     * in VS code: source control > clone > enter the URL > create workspace folder.
 Now you have a forked repo at your system
         * now you can apply the changes in the code.
 Commit the changes and push (these, as expected, will be applied in your forked repo)
-* Submit a pull request to the project owner
+* `Submit pull request to the project owner`
     * navigate to the forked repo on github > new pull request > create a new pull request
         * you can verify that by visiting the pull requests section of the original associated project